polyphony-chat/docs/docs/Protocol Specifications/core.md

 guideline.
 The API routes for data export and import are documented in the [API documentation](https://apidocs.polyproto.org)

-#### 7.3.1 Content Addressing with relative roots
+#### 7.3.1 Resource Addressing with relative roots

 Moving data from one server to another might break references to this data.
-To prevent this as much as possible, content addressing with relative roots is recommended for data behind an additional layer of indirection.
+To prevent this as much as possible, resource addressing with relative roots is recommended for data behind an additional layer of indirection.

 !!! example